 No you do not need to learn to speak Romanian.

 On this project you will be working closely with Romanians on a daily basis.
 To be able to make the most of this opportunity it is highly recommended that you learn some Romanian before departure.
 A little will go a long way- and a good amount will go even further!
 Some of the local staff will have limited English and really appreciate you trying.
-There are many good resources online as well as books and online aids to help you learn.
-Noroc!
+We provide you with a Romanian language guide once you are booked to help you on your way.

-Brasov is a beautiful and small medieval city, located at the foot of the Carpathian Mountains.
+Brasov is a small and beautiful medieval city, located at the foot of the Carpathian Mountains.
 It is a very warm and welcoming place, and has become very used to tourists.
 This makes it a very safe destination however it is important to always be sensible and responsible.

-Brasov is a relatively safe place with very little crime, although pickpockets target tourists so take care of your belongings.
+Brasov has very little crime, although pickpockets target tourists so take care of your belongings.
 If you want to walk or trek ask for information on the wild bears!
 Going more off the beaten track you will receive a few more stares as these areas may not be quite so used to tourists.You will be given information on buses and the local area however so you will be well prepared for this.
 We give you full health and safety information before departure, as well as upon arrival.

 Wifi is available for free in the flat, however you will need a device to connect to it.
 There are also plenty of WiFi hotspots in town.
 Some of these are free, while others charge about £1 per hour.